tezos/tezos-mirror/docs/whitedoc/michelson.rst

     :: option key_hash : 'S   ->   operation : 'S

--  ``BALANCE``: Push the current amount of mutez of the current contract.
+-  ``BALANCE``: Push the current amount of mutez held by the executing contract, including any mutez added by the calling transaction.

 ::